 Scouting helps young people grow and develop leadership skills.
 For example, Cub Scouts learn how to follow instructions and directions with projects they do with their den and pack.
-Boy Scouts learn how to apply Scouting’s Leading EDGE—Explain, Demonstrate, Guide, Enable—as they mentor younger Scouts and teach them new skills.
+Scouts BSA members learn how to apply Scouting’s Leading EDGE—Explain, Demonstrate, Guide, Enable—as they mentor younger Scouts and teach them new skills.
 They also take on leadership roles within their patrol and troop.
 Venturers have similar opportunities in their crews and through their Venturing officers’ association, and debate ethical standards through ethics forums.

 Scouting Grows Model Citizens